madcodemonkey/CsvConverter/docs/Converters/Custom/Converters-string.md

 }
 ```
 Notes
 - CanRead:  Here is where you indicate if you can convert a string into the specified type.
-This is mainly used when reading CSV files.
+This is used when reading CSV files.
 - CanWrite:  Here is where you indicate if you can convert type into a string.
-This is mainly used when wtiting CSV files.
+This is used when wtiting CSV files.
 - GetReadData:  Given a string, convert it to the specified type.
 - GetWriteData:  Given a string, trim it according to what the user specified in the attribute (see Initialize method)
 - Initialize: Here is where you double check that your converter is being used with the proper attribute.
 In this converter, the CsvConverterStringTrimAttribute attribute was NOT necessary; however, if it was specified, use it to determine the trim action.